 The chapel known as the Cappella di Sant’Ippolito was part of the original building.
 It was attached to the eastern part of the central building, so it was opposite the main entrance.
 The chapel was built on a Greek cross plan and is octagonal on the outside.
 Whatever its original function, it seems to have briefly served as a mausoleum for Milan’s archbishops, as archbishop Eusebius was interred here in 465.
 However, soon afterwards archbishop Laurentius began the construction of the chapel of Saint Sixtus (Cappella di San Sisto), which was completed before 511.
 It was specially built to house the tombs of Milan’s archbishops, although these are apparently no longer here.
 They may have been removed in 1608, when archbishop Federico Borromeo decided to transfer the church’s baptistery to this chapel.
 The chapel was later frescoed by the German painter Johann Christoph Storer (ca. 1620-1671).
 Storer is probably as unknown as Antonio della Corna, but his frescoes are certainly better.

 The best part of the church is with a doubt the Cappella di Sant’Aquilino, which is to the south of the central building.
-You have to buy a ticket to enter it – if I recall correctly, you pay just two euros – but it is certainly worth the money.
+You have to buy a ticket to enter it – if I recall correctly, you pay just two Euros – but it is certainly worth the money.
 The chapel is entered through a rectangular atrium.
 This used to be covered in mosaics, but unfortunately only traces of these remain.
-All that we see are a few feet of apostles – Judas is among them – and some of heads of what are apparently the Sons of Jacob, i.e. the patriarchs of the twelve tribes of Israel.
+All that we see are a few feet of apostles – Judas is among them – and some heads of what are apparently the Sons of Jacob, i.e. the patriarchs of the twelve tribes of Israel.
 The blue background is beautiful, but the preserved sinopie – the rough sketches of the artist on the wall – only marginally allow us to reconstruct what the original mosaics would have looked like.

 The Cappella di Sant’Aquilino is octagonal, with alternating semi-circular and rectangular niches.
 Research indicates that it was built around the same time as the main building, that is: between 390 and 430.
 Amazingly, the dome of the chapel is original and thus some 1.600 years old.
-The chapel was certainly not meant as a chapel originally, and there has been much speculation about it initial purpose.
+The chapel was certainly not meant as a chapel originally, and there has been much speculation about its initial purpose.
 One possibility is that it was intended as a baptistery, but the only evidence for this theory seems to be that the chapel is octagonal, like for instance the contemporary Orthodox Baptistery in Ravenna.

 It is much more plausible that the chapel’s original purpose was that of an imperial mausoleum for members of the Theodosian dynasty.
 One of the niches contains a huge sarcophagus dating from Late Antiquity.
 The chapel was sometimes referred to as the Capella Reginae, the chapel of the Queen, which was interpreted as a reference to Galla Placidia (ca. 388-450), Theodosius’ daughter and the emperor Honorius’ half-sister.
-However, she certainly was not buried here, and not in Ravenna either.
+However, she was certainly not buried here, and not in Ravenna either.

 The problem with establishing the original purpose of the chapel is simply a lack of sources, as with the early history of the San Lorenzo itself.
 We know that the chapel was dedicated to a Saint Genesius at a later date (this one or this one?
 Or are they one and the same?).
 It was not until 1581 that archbishop Carlo Borromeo decided to move the relics of one Saint Aquilinus to this chapel and rededicate it to him, making him a patron saint of Milan in the process.
 The sculptor Carlo Garavaglia (1617-1663) was later commissioned to make a beautiful altar for the chapel.
 According to tradition, Aquilinus was a German from Würzburg, known for his preaching against heretics.
 One of these reportedly killed him in 1015.
 Aquilinus remains a rather obscure saint, and nothing is known about his canonisation, which is strange, given that the year 1015 was not exactly in the Dark Ages anymore.
-Do not forget to look behind the altar, where there is a stairs going down to a chamber under the chapel where one can see the chapel’s foundations.
+Do not forget to look behind the altar, where there is a set of stairs going down to a chamber under the chapel where one can see the chapel’s foundations.

 The chapel is most famous for its few surviving mosaics in the niches.
 One has survived the centuries and all the disasters that hit the San Lorenzo unscathed.
 It shows “Christ the Lawgiver” or “Christ the Teacher”, surrounded by his apostles, six on either side.
 Peter, Paul and Andrew are easily recognisable.
 Christ is depicted as a young man.
 He has a halo with the Christogram and is holding an opened scroll in his left hand.
 At his feet is a basket with seven more scrolls.
 Given that this is a mosaic dating to the late fourth or early fifth century, its cultural and historic value is immense.